dirkschumacher/iUPB/README.md

 - Navigate to `http://localhost:3000`

 ## Contribute
-Fork our repository, change and test and then make a pull-request.
-Ideally, you would also add some tests.
+Fork our repository, change, test and then make a pull-request.

 ## Stats
 - Got a price from the university
 - Was started by @dirkschumacher in 2010 and has been completly redesigned together with @MichaelWhi in early 2012
-- Has more than 2,000 active Android installations and more than 5,000 iOS downloads.
+- Has more than 2,000 active Android installations and more than 5,000 iOS downloads
 - We haven't spent a single euro on infrastructure so far.
 We serve 30,000 users per month by just using free plans of popular Heroku services (thanks @heroku!)

 # Find out more